marksely/Code-Quiz/README.md

 04 Web APIs: Code-Quiz

 This project is a code quiz that tests developers knowledge about coding.
+When the start button is pressed there should be a timer and as they answer questions if they answer wrong time should be taken away from the clock.
+Once time has run out or the user has finsihed the game they should be able to save their highscore to compete with their classmates.

 ## Acceptance criteria